dorifuto-dev/Static-comp/README.md

 ## Deployed Link

-You can view the project [here](https://ericli1996.github.io/Static-comp/). *You may need to zoom into around 200%, GitHub pages was having issues with the scale.
-Will check and advise.
+You can view the project [here](https://ericli1996.github.io/Static-comp/). <s>*You may need to zoom into around 200%, GitHub pages was having issues with the scale.
+Will check and advise.</s> Seems to be working fine now.
+Change the dimensions to see how the page responds to different layouts including mobile, desktop, and iPad.

 _Hungry yet?_